 - The quota for UNHCR-mandated refugees to enter New Zealand is set annually by Cabinet.

-- Currently the quota is set at 750 per year.
+- Currently the quota is set at 1500 per year.
+Read more here.

-- On arrival, quota refugees spend a six-week orientation period in the Mangere Refugee Resettlement Centre.
+- On arrival, quota refugees spend a 5-week orientation period in the Te Āhuru Mōwai o Aotearoa (Mangere Refugee Resettlement Centre).

 2. As refugee family-sponsored migrants under the Refugee Family Support Category – RFSC (‘family reunification’)